hotei/simple/README-simple.md

 * cgo.go
 	* currently failing - what changed? or was it wrong to start?
 	* demonstrate how to call a C program from go code
+* channelTest.go
+	* using chan to alternate between to goroutines "without locks"
 * closure.go, closure2.go
 	* functions that return functions
 	* see also static.go